William Lombardy: Semi-retirement and priesthood

 In 1962, Lombardy tied for second at the U.S. Open, then won the New England Championship, and, shortly thereafter, gave a lecture at the Manhattan Chess Club in which he analyzed the game: Lombardy–Lyman, New England Championship, Haverhill, September 1962 Ruy Lopez [C93](1–0).

 In 1963, Lombardy won the U.S. Open Chess Championship, along with Robert Byrne, scoring 11/13.
 Lombardy also became U.S. Speed champion.
 In 1965, Lombardy tied with Byrne for first at the Western Open in St. Louis, and shared first place with Pal Benko at the USA Open Championship in Puerto Rico.
 In 1966, Lombardy took clear first at the Southern Open in Atlanta, and tied with Ivkov for second at the Canadian Open.

-Lombardy was ordained as a Roman Catholic priest in June 1967.
+Lombardy was ordained as a Catholic priest in June 1967.

 In 1969, Lombardy tied for second with Vlastimil Hort, going undefeated at Monte Carlo, scoring 7/11.
 In the same year, Lombardy tied for second with Benko and Mato Damjanović at Netanya, Israel.

 Team competitions

 Lombardy played first board for the U.S. Team that won the 1960 World Student Team Championship in Leningrad, USSR.
 Lombardy defeated future world champion Boris Spassky in their individual game.
 Lombardy won a gold medal for best result on first board in that event with a score of 12–1, and led the team to a Student Team winning percentage of 78.8, the highest winning percentage in the history of the World Student Team Championships.

-His seven times representing the USA at the World Student Team Championship is an American record.
+His seven times representing the US at the World Student Team Championship is an American record.

 In 1976, Lombardy was on the U.S. team that won a gold medal at the 22nd Chess Olympiad in Haifa.

 In total, Lombardy won three individual gold medals, between the Men's Chess Olympiads and the World Student Team Tournament (Under 26-Years-Old):